Columbia protester arrest ignites free speech tug-of-war

 The government’s arrest of Mr. Khalil has drawn praise from its MAGA base while dividing the Jewish community.
 The Anti-Defamation League praised the administration and said on X that any deportation or revocation of legal status must be carried out “with required due process protections.”

 Anyone in the U.S. with a visa or green card is a “guest, and if they’re going to call for terroristic activity, they need to leave,” says Lora Ries, director of the Border Security and Immigration Center at The Heritage Foundation.
-Despite logistical limits to Mr. Trump’s promised mass deportations so far, “Inciting violence and support for terrorism is good grounds for using ICE resources,” says Ms. Ries, a former immigration official during the first Trump term.
+Despite logistical limits to Mr. Trump’s promised mass deportations so far, “Inciting violence and support for terrorism is good grounds for using ICE resources,” says Ms. Ries, an immigration official during the first Trump term.

-Meanwhile, solidarity protests supporting Mr. Khalil have cropped up in California, Illinois, and New York, while a petition demanding his release has garnered nearly 2.9 million signatures.
+Meanwhile, solidarity protests supporting Mr. Khalil have cropped up in California, Illinois, and New York, while a petition demanding his release has garnered more than 2.9 million signatures.
 In Congress, 14 Democrats signed a letter decrying the arrest as “an act of anti-Palestinian racism,” along with being a “lawless abuse of power and political repression” threatening all Americans.

 At the New York Immigration Coalition, Murad Awawdeh, president and CEO, called Mr. Khalil’s targeting a “blatantly unconstitutional act.”
 In a statement, he also appealed to local elected officials to intervene.

-The U.S. has a long history of ideological exclusion and deportation, says Julia Rose Kraut, author of “Threat of Dissent: A History of Ideological Exclusion and Deportation in the United States.
-“While the targets have changed over time, the use of ideological exclusion and deportation as tools of political repression have not.”
+The U.S. has a long history of ideological exclusion and deportation, says Julia Rose Kraut, author of “Threat of Dissent: A History of Ideological Exclusion and Deportation in the United States.”

+“While the targets have changed over time, the use of ideological exclusion and deportation as tools of political repression have not,” she says.

 The legal historian points to the McCarthy era of the 1950s that targeted communists, real and suspected.
 While 231 people were deported on ideological grounds between 1950 and 1956, she says, this strategy was less about numbers and more about fear.